USC-ACTLab/crazyswarm/docs/usage.rst

 You can choose the motion capture type (currently ``vicon`` or ``optitrack``).
 The application will connect the the motion capture system using the appropriate SDKs (DataStream SDK and NatNet, respectively).
 If you select ``libobjecttracker`` as ``object_tracking_type``, the tracking will just use the raw marker cloud from the motion capture system and track the CFs frame-by-frame.
 If you select ``motionCapture`` as ``object_tracking_type``, the objects as tracked by the motion capture system will be used.
 In this case you will need unique marker arrangements and your objects need to be named ``cf1``, ``cf2``, ``cf3``, and so on.

+When using ``libobjecttracker`` it is important to disable tracking of Crazyflies in your motion capture system's control software.
+Some motion capture systems remove markers from the point cloud when they are matched to an object.
+Since ``libobjecttracker`` operates on the raw point cloud, it will not be able to track any Crazyflies that have already been "taken" by the motion capture system.

 Configure Marker Arrangement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you select the ``libobjecttracker`` as ``motion_capture_type``, you will need to provide the marker arrangement of your markers (identical for all CFs).
+If you select the ``libobjecttracker`` as ``motion_capture_type``, you will need to provide the marker arrangement of your markers.
+All CFs must use the same marker configuration [#]_.

+.. [#] Theoretically, it would be possible to support ``k`` marker arrangements, where ``1 < k < n``.
+This would be a good project for someone who wishes to learn the Crazyswarm server-side architecture (and submit a pull request 😁).

 #.
 Place one CF with the desired arrangement at the origin of your motion capture space.
+The front of the Crazyflie should point in the ``x`` direction of the motion capture coordinate system.
 #.
 Find the coordinates of the used markers
 #.
 Update the config file, see the example below::